 The world has nearly twenty surfing museums open to the general public.
-From the mainland USA and Hawaii to Australia and Europe, the heritage of surfers is secured and protected against the power of time.
+From the mainland USA and Hawaii, to Australia and Europe, the heritage of surfers is secured and protected against the power of time in lovingly built museums.

-Surfing museums are usually set up by local councils, regional governments, mayors and surf historians as nonprofit organizations.
-Their activity is funded by ticket fees and private donations.
+Surfing museums are usually set up by local councils, regional governments, mayors and surf historians; as nonprofit organizations.
+Ticket fees and private donations usually fund their endeavors.

-The California Surf Museum was established in 1986 by architect Stuart Resor.
-The space can be visited in Oceanside, and it is preserving surfing heritage with a collection of antique artifacts, trophies, boards, magazines and exhibitions.
+Architect Stuart Resor established the California Surf Museum in 1986.
+The space can be visited in Oceanside.
+It works to actively preserve surfing heritage with its collection of antique artifacts, trophies, boards, magazines and exhibitions.

 The Huntington Beach International Surfing Museum was founded in 1988 by Natalie Kotsch.
-Discover the bust of Duke Kahanamoku and the paddleboard designed in 1935 by the surfing innovator Tom Blake.
+Gawk at the bust of Duke Kahanamoku.
+Or check out the paddleboard designed in 1935 by surfing innovator Tom Blake.

 The Santa Cruz Surfing Museum opened its doors in 1986.
 Located in the Mark Abbott Memorial Lighthouse, the space has a breathtaking view over Steamer Lane.
 It is one of the oldest surfing museums in the world.
 Get ready for incredible surf memorabilia.

 The Santa Barbara Surf Museum was established in 1992.
-The Californian space displays unique surfboards by Swastica, Pacific Systems, Phil Edwards, George Greenough, Greg Noll and Velzy Jacobs.
-Discover unusual skateboards, musical instruments and vintage surf clothing.
+This Californian space displays unique surfboards by Swastika, Pacific Systems, Phil Edwards, George Greenough, Greg Noll and Velzy Jacobs.
+You can also discover unusual skateboards, musical instruments and vintage surf clothing.

-The New Jersey Surf Museum was founded in 2010, and covers the origins of surfing in the region, back in 1912.
-The museum also explores the close connection of surfing to the environment and the science of waves.
-Discover a large collection of surfboards along with memorabilia, surf art and a Surf Simulator.
+The New Jersey Surf Museum was founded in 2010, and covers the origins of surfing in the region as far back as 1912.
+The museum also explores the close connection of surfing to the environment, and looks at the science of waves.
+There is a large collection of surfboards, along with memorabilia, surf art and a Surf Simulator.

 The Honolulu Surf Museum was founded in by James O'Mahoney and Jimmy Buffett.
-Get in touch with the gold ring worn by Captain James Cook during his exploration of Hawaii aboard the HMS Resolution, the original surfboard featured in "Apocalypse Now", iconic paintings and surf movie posters.
+Get in touch with the gold ring worn by Captain James Cook during his exploration of Hawaii aboard the HMS Resolution; see the original surfboard featured in "Apocalypse Now"; check out iconic paintings; and look at some original surf movie posters.

-The Museum of British Surfing was established in 2012 by Peter Robinson.
-Europe's one and only surf museum has what's believed to be the largest and most comprehensive public collection in the Old Continent - vintage surfboards, documentaries, rare photos, old surf books and art.
+Peter Robinson established the Museum of British Surfing in 2012.
+Europe's one and only surf museum has what's believed to be the largest and most comprehensive public collection on the Old Continent.
+Here you will find vintage surfboards, documentaries, rare photos, old surf books and art.